Sanjayvaradha/Classification-using-TF-serving/README.md

 In main.py script contains the FAST_API application

-Run the main.py to deploy the trained model in local host Click the local host link, if details not found page appears, then do the following,
+Run the main.py to deploy the trained model in local host.

+Click the local host link, if details not found page appears, then do the following,

 In URL, add /docs after 8000, the FAST-API application will open.